vectorgrp/sil-kit/docs/simulation/synchronization.rst

 SystemController or SystemMonitor, which only control the system state machine or observe the simulation, but do not take part in the actual simulation.

+Configuring the :ref:`ParticipantController<sec:cfg-participant-controller>`
+instantiates the simulation algorithm internally.
+As such, the synchronziation mechanism of the VIB is completely optional.

+.. admonition:: Note

+    For technical reasons, the `Unsynchronized` SyncType is currently defined in the Config API.
+This indicates the lack of a user-defined ParticipantController and is an invalid option for a user-defined `"ParticipantController"` configuration item.

+Running participants without a participant controller will thus result in completely uncoordinated execution.
+Without the distributed states of participants and time synchronization, the bus/service messages are delivered at a best effort base.
+For example, if one participant starts sending, while some participants are not ready yet, the sent messages will be lost.

 Synchronization Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~